 Astrology then and now

-Complex charts aside, the vast majority of astrology was originally based on a model of the Solar System and the Universe that puts the Earth in the middle of everything.
+Complex charts aside, the vast majority of astrology was originally based on a model of the Solar System and the Universe popular in classical-era Greece (500-400 BCE) that put the Earth in the middle of everything.
 Despite some sun-centric thinkers among the Pythagoreans (a rather fascinating group of people) mainstream Greek philosophy believed that the Universe centered around the Earth.
 Mainstream Greek philosophy also generally believed the Earth to be spherical in shape and that the Universe revolved around the Earth.
-Despite this earth-centric error which was disproved with the Copernican Revolution many remarkably accurate calculations were made about the stars and planets.
+Despite this earth-centric error the ancient Greeks made many remarkably accurate calculations about the stars and planets.

-While astrologers today would not dispute the model of the Universe accepted by mainstream science some of the implications of the old model still exist.
-As such, the assumption about planets going retrograde is based on a model of the Universe which has now been disproved.
+While astrologers today would not dispute the model of the Universe accepted by mainstream science, some of the implications of the old model still exist in astrology.
 Astrologers might claim that the appearance of Mercury from Earth is still the most relevant issue.
 But can they really argue that the assumptions based on the Earth-centric model of the Universe still hold in the new, science-backed model of the Universe?

 Of course there are many types of astrology around the world, and even among Western astrologers, a few have changed their calculations to adjust to a heliocentric Solar System model.
 In 2015, an article in the Minneapolis Star-Tribune four years earlier created an uproar on the Internet when it published a scientist’s claim four years earlier that most people’s astrological signs were about one month off due to axial precession.
-However, the ancient Greeks had the last laugh on this one because they’d actually discovered axial precession and had taken it into account despite not knowing that the earth wasn’t the center of the Universe.
-The scientist might have been accurate about sidereal astrology, which is based on the position of the constellations and is most commonly used in Hindu astrology.
+However, the ancient Greeks had the last laugh on this viral tidbit because they’d actually been the ones to discover axial precession and had included it in their calculations despite not knowing that the earth wasn’t the center of the Universe.
+The modern scientist quoted might have been accurate about sidereal astrology, which is based on the position of the constellations and is most commonly used in Hindu astrology.
 But most Western astrology has relied on a tropical model based on the position of the planets.
 As such, claims that the Zodiac had shifted were labeled “false” by Snopes.com, though Snopes did not pass judgment on the accuracy of astrology in that article.

 In any case, Western astrology assigns certain characteristics to a pie slice of the Solar System.
 Each zodiac sign makes up 1/12th of the solar system, though they are no longer the part of the solar system associated with the constellation.
 Given, though, that the planets are closer to the Earth than the constellations, it would make more sense that the position of the planets would have more of an effect on Earth than the constellations.
 But back in ancient Greece, no planets beyond Saturn were known to exist.